FH-Potsdam/IDL-Website/src/site/en/projects/digenti.md

 ![](/images/uploads/digenti-IMG_2519_02_opt.jpg)

-In this context, the research interests of the **IDL // Interaction Design Lab** are Natural User Interfaces (NUI), geovisualization, and exploration of environmental and crowdsourced social media data to support the managing process, increase situation awareness, and engage collaboration.
+In this context, the research interests of the **Interaction Design Lab** are Natural User Interfaces (NUI), geovisualization, and exploration of environmental and crowdsourced social media data to support the managing process, increase situation awareness, and engage collaboration.

 ![](/images/uploads/digenti-IMG_2489_02_opt.jpg)